Have yourself a rich buttery slice of cake filled with the citrus flavor of grapefruit curd made from scratch!

 - Pour half the batter into the springform pan.
 Spoon curd evenly over the batter, spreading just up to 1/2 inch from the edge.
 Drop spoon the remaining cake batter starting from the edge of the curd working towards the center.
 Use an angled spatula to evenly spread batter towards the center of the cake to cover the curd.

 - Bake for 50 to 60 minutes or until center is set, cake is golden brown.
 Center of cake may sink slightly.
 Allow to cool in pan for 10 minutes before releasing the spring and transferring to a wire rack to cool completely.
 Once cooled, cake may be store in fridge.

-- Dust confections sugar over the top of cake and decorate with peeled grapefruit slices just before serving.
-ENJOY
+- Dust powdered sugar over the top of cake and decorate with peeled grapefruit slices just before serving.
+ENJOY!

 If grapefruit is unavailable, substitute using an alternate citrus fruit.